-This is not a comprehensive list of class details.
+This is not a comprehensive list of class details and requirements.
 View the AHA BLS Class Overview (below) for details of in-class certification requirements prior to registration.

 CLASS LOCATION: The Commerce Center, 1099 Gum Branch Rd, Jacksonville, NC 28540.

 SCHEDULE: Variable, but available nearly every day.
-Most classes are scheduled Tuesday through Saturday.
-On-Demand classes available Sunday and Monday.
-A detailed schedule is available when you select either Traditional or Blended BLS classes.
+A detailed schedule is available when you select either Traditional or Blended BLS classes (below).
+Class start times are usually 9am, 11:30am, 5pm, or 6pm, depending on the day of week.

 AHA Training Center: Oklahoma CPR & More Resources, LLC. (yes, these certifications are valid throughout the United States, regardless of of Training Center location).